Kostassoid/lethe/README.md

 ## Features

-- Supports Mac OS and Linux (but not WSL).
+- Supports macOS and Linux (but not WSL).
 Windows support is planned.
 - Validates the data (reads back) to make sure all write commands were successful
 - Uses fast cryptographic random generator
 - Allows to override OS recommended block size for possibly faster operations